Skip to main content

 A native of Moorhead, MN, Dr. Cole Bartels was appointed Assistant Professor of Trombone at Central Michigan University in 2023 where he teaches applied trombone, conducts the CMU Trombone Choir, coaches brass chamber music, and teaches courses in music technology and jazz studies.
 He previously taught at the University of Wisconsin–Whitewater and Concordia University Wisconsin.
 In addition to his academic work, Bartels maintains an active performing career as a versatile freelance trombonist, appearing in classical, jazz, popular, and contemporary music settings.

-An award-winning performer and advocate for new music, Bartels has been recognized with honors including the 2021 American Prize Earnst Bacon Award and the 2020 MOZAIK Philanthropy Future Art Award.
+An award-winning performer and advocate for new music, Bartels has been recognized with honors including the 2026 Volunteer ’40 Under 40’ award, the 2021 American Prize Earnst Bacon Award, and the 2020 MOZAIK Philanthropy Future Art Award.
 His debut solo album, On the Brink (cmntx records, 2022), presents an eclectic collection of contemporary works for trombone, many of them written specifically for him.
 To date, he has commissioned and premiered more than 40 new pieces, and his work as a collaborator has included projects with Zoe Cutler, Brian Mark, Jorge Variego, Alex Ring Gray, and Vicki Leona Nguyen, among others.
 He is also an alumnus of the Bang on a Can and nief-norf summer festivals.

 As a performer, Bartels has appeared with a wide range of ensembles and artists across genres.
-Highlights include featured performances at the International Trombone Festival and American Trombone Workshop, touring with the NYChillharmonic and Aberdeen, performing with famed jazz guitarist Bill, and sharing the stage with legendary salsa artists such as Los Adolescentes, Tony Vega, and Willie Gonzales.
-Orchestral engagements have included performances with the Grand Rapids Symphony, Lansing Symphony Orchestra, Madison Symphony Orchestra, among others throughout the Midwest.
+Highlights include featured performances at the International Trombone Festival and American Trombone Workshop, touring with the NYChillharmonic and Aberdeen, performing with famed jazz guitarist Bill Frisell, and sharing the stage with legendary salsa artists such as Los Adolescentes, Tony Vega, and Willie Gonzales.
+Recent orchestral engagements have included performances with the Grand Rapids Symphony, Lansing Symphony Orchestra, Madison Symphony Orchestra, among others throughout the Midwest.

 More about Cole Bartels

-Studio Single - “Your huddled masses yearning to breathe free” - Brian Mark’s album Eleven to One
+Studio Single: “Your huddled masses yearning to breathe free”, Eleven to One - Brian Mark (Off Latch Press, 2022)

 Doctor of Musical Arts: 2022, University of Wisconsin-Madison